bitquery/graphql-docs/docs/Schema/ripple/nftokenOffers.md

 > object](https://xrpl.org/nftokenpage.html) alongside other `NFToken`
 > objects

-Bitquery's NFTokenOffers API contains info about NFTs on XRP that have offers to buy/sell/transfer an NFT.
+Bitquery's NFTokenNFToken API contains info about NFTs on XRP that have NFToken to buy/sell/transfer an NFT.
 Below are the fields in the schema of the API:

 ```
 query ($network: RippleNetwork!, $limit: Int!, $offset: Int!) {
   ripple(network: $network) {
-    nftokenOffers(options: {asc: "timestamp.time", limit: $limit, offset: $offset}) {
+    nftokenNFToken(options: {asc: "timestamp.time", limit: $limit, offset: $offset}) {
       block
       transaction {
         index